Worshiping in the Divine Liturgy - Part 2

 St. Philaret of Moscow gives us a truly Orthodox approach to reading Holy Scripture: “First, one must read (Scripture) with reverence, as the word of God, and with prayer for understanding of it; second, one must read it with pure intention, for establishment in the faith and motivation to good works; third, one must understand it in accordance with the interpretation of the Orthodox Church and the Holy Fathers.”

-One of the most important things you can do in your day is to set aside a period of time for reading Holy Scripture; as St. John Chrysostom says, “Reading Scripture each day will accomplish some great and noble good in us.”
-One way to make scriptural reading part of your daily life is to keep up with the daily readings of the Church—you can find these readings on the websites of the Antiochian and Greek Archdioceses, and the OCA.
-Doing this will not only keep you regular with your Bible reading, but will also enable you share in the same spiritual experience with millions of other Orthodox Christians.
+One of the most important things you can do in your day is to designate a period of time for reading Holy Scripture; as St. John Chrysostom says, “Reading Scripture each day will accomplish some great and noble good in us.”
+One way to incorporate scriptural reading into your daily life is to keep up with the daily readings of the Church—you can find these on the websites of the Antiochian and Greek Archdioceses, and the OCA.
+Doing this will not only keep you disciplined with your Bible reading, but will also enable you share in the same spiritual experience with millions of other Orthodox Christians.

 You can find find more Bible reading and study tips in my booklet, You Can Read the Bible, on the Orthodox Christian Bible Studies website at http://www.orthodoxyouth.org.